Early Spring Blooming

 Jack-in-the-pulpit (Arisaema triphyllum)

-Jack-in-the-pulpit is a unique woodland plant with.
+Jack-in-the-pulpit is a unique woodland plant with bold, tropical-like foliage and a hooded spathe flower.
 The flowers are pollinated by fungus gnats and the larvae of parasitic thrips, which are attracted into the slight fungal odor of the flowers.
 Jack-in-the-pulpit has an interesting life story which you can read about here.

 Canada Ginger (Asarum canadense)